Radha Damodar Temple, Junagadh: Significance

 Shri Radha Damodar temple is one of the ancient temple of Gujarat.
 It is believed that temple was built by Vajranabh, grandson of Krishna.
 The temple is crowded with thousands of devotees on special occasions like 15th day of Krishna paksh of Bhadra month for Pitru Tarpan (paying tribute to deceased ancestors).
 Devotees also take holy bath in sacred Damodar Kund with the belief of getting salvation post life.
 In the Skand Upanishad, it is described that the Damodar kund rests in the path of river Swarna Rasha.
 By bathing in this river, people get rid off their sins.
 The famous devotional poet Narsinh Mehta also used to bath in Damodar Kund everyday before worshiping Damodar (Krishna).

-Temple Timings
+Festivals

-The time zone (UTC+05:30) observed through India by the priest.
+Janmashtami

-Everyday - 6:00 AM to 5:30 PM.
+Vishnu Yagya is performed in this temple on the day of Janmashtami.
+Vishnu Sahasra is recited in this temple along with Vishnuyag Yajna to relieve the suffering that Lord Vishnu suffered when he descended on earth as Krishna.
+After that the Krishna Janmotsav (Birth Celebrations) begins with the Abhishak of Shaligramji.
+Krishna is specially dressed and ornamented.
+At midnight when the gate of the temple opens, the devotees present cheer aloud with the spirit of Krishna's birth.
+After the Abhishekam of Shri Krishna, the Matki (Earten Pot) hanged high is broken, in which the youth celebrate the festival by displaying their skills by creation of human pyramid.Butter is placed in the pot which is later given as prasad to the devotees present.